 The Alphas deliver both impact and abrasion resistance.

 For armor, the Alpha gets the incredibly thin yet somehow still CE-Level-1-Rated SeeSmart knee protectors, included.
-Complementary hip protectors are $20 extra, and highly advisable.
+Complementary hip protectors are $20 extra, sold separately, and highly advisable.
 You’ll hardly know they’re there.

 Abrasion-resistance duties come courtesy of REVIT's proprietary PowerShield, a sort of aramid fiber that they claim performs better than leather in a slide.
 This wunder-knit is located discreetly at the seat and the knees of the pants.